Preview: “Devil in Disguise: John Wayne Gacy”

 who were they?

-The, the goals set forth by, by these detectives at that time, in that time period, the responsibility they felt that they held towards these families trying to put faces and names and voices to to the deceased only continues now with with what the writers, our writers did in that and piecing together these really beautiful short stories and vignettes of the experience of these very young men, you know, young men and boys who had all the potential in the world and had it snuffed out.
+to the deceased, only continues now with what the writers, our writers, did in that room and piecing together these really beautiful short stories and vignettes of the experience of these very young men, you know, young men and boys who had all the potential in the world and had it snuffed out.

 Another dreamless night.